LicensePlates.cc

 "EMTP" are very small letters, apparently the size of stacked letters, but are not stacked.
 The small letters are to the right of the normal size four digit numerical serial.

-Low: 12 EMTP spotted by Mike Russo in Albany.
+Low: 12 EMTP spotted by Mike Russo.

 NASCAR